-The current training arrangements are reflected in the Learning and Development Framework and Plan.
+The current training arrangements are reflected in the Staff Development Framework and the Learning and Development Plan.
 The Service has invested in supporting a number of members of staff to study for the Diploma in Consumer Affairs and Trading Standards (DCATS).

-Skills and competency are assessed during annual staff appraisals and a programme of continuous professional development is implemented to ensure the maintenance of essential knowledge and skills.
+Skills and competency are assessed on a four-monthly basis at annual staff appraisals and 1-2-1 meetings and a programme of continuous professional development is implemented to ensure the maintenance of essential knowledge and skills.

-The Food Law Code of Practice England (2015) lays down new competency demonstration requirements for food officers which take effect from 1 April 2016.
+The Food Law Code of Practice England (2015) lays down new competency demonstration requirements for food officers which took effect from 1 April 2016.
 The Service has taken steps, including the provision of additional time and resources, to ensure the new requirements are met.